Updated: April 2022

 Where did you come from?

-In copywriting, origin stories can do a lot of heavy lifting to convey your value proposition, the unique ‘why’ of your company.
+In copywriting, origin stories can do a lot of heavy lifting to convey your value proposition, your company’s unique ‘why.’
 If you need a little help getting going on your origin story (or stories in general), download my free guide to 15 Brand Stories You Can Tell Today.

 What’s your company’s mission?

 Either way, take some time and lay it out for your prospective clients and customers.
 How does your team support your company values and overarching goals?
+How does your company solve a problem that your prospective customer has?
 And how do these integral parts of your business affect your consumers?

 Set the tone to attract the right clients.

 Now that you’ve figured out what to include, it’s time to work on the how.
 Voice is essential to impactful copy.
-It’s your brand’s personality that helps attract the right kind of clients and weeds out the wrong ones.
+Your brand’s personality helps attract the right kind of clients and weeds out the wrong ones.

 Make it easy to understand.

 Cut the corporate-ese and generic business-speak.
 Ruthlessly edit out marketing cliches.
 The easiest way to spot bad writing is by reading it aloud.
 If it’s hard to say, it’s likely either wordy, bland or vague.
-And if you’re boring yourself, well, think of how your visitors will feel.
+And if you’re boring yourself, think of how your visitors will feel.
 The simple solution?
-Write as you talk, not as your industry expects you to.
+Write the way you speak, not as your industry expects you to.

 Write for your reader, not yourself.